 How to Advance Your Career Further

 DIY and teaching yourself software engineering can get you fairly far, but there are a lot of self-taught software developers out there.
-Unless you really stand apart from the rest with your raw skill, you are going to want to branch out and solidify your knowledge with an MSc in Computing Science.
+Unless you stand apart from the rest with your raw skills, you are going to want to branch out and solidify your knowledge with an MSc in Computing Science.

 MSc in Computing Science

 The good news is that you can complete a computer science degree online.
 This allows you to learn at your own pace and from the best institutions without having to worry about things like where you live, moving, or even visas.

 When looking for an MSc in Computing Science degree you will want to ensure it has optional foundational courses, just to ground your existing knowledge.
 This is especially important if your bachelor was not in computing science as well, but instead a related or similar field.

 On top of furthering your computer science knowledge, you will also want a degree that allows you to specialize as you get further through the degree.
 After all, the only way up in your career is through specialization, which will enable you to enter smaller professional pools and market your skills for higher.